Laura Slade Wiggins: Career

 She has guest starred in various shows including Eleventh Hour, and in an episode of CSI: Crime Scene Investigation titled "World's End".
 She also played a pregnant teenager in an episode of the fourth season of Private Practice called "The Hardest Part".
 She had a recurring role in the 2013 series The Tomorrow People.
-Wiggins joined the Showtime dramedy Shameless, as Karen Jackson, a series regular.
+From 2011 to 2013, Wiggins appeared in her first significant role as a series regular in the Showtime black comedy series Shameless as the troubled promiscuous teenager Karen Jackson, the daughter to agoraphobic Sheila (Joan Cusack) and a love interest to Lip Gallagher (Jeremy Allen White).
+Wiggins was a part of the main cast in seasons one and two, and had a recurring role in season three.
+On the frequent nudity featured throughout Shameless and Karen’s promiscuous characterization, Wiggins stated, “One of the things I like about Shameless is that the women are extremely sexual and up front with their emotions.”